balidani/slices/README.md

   * Should the models be pre-rendered instead?
   * How computation heavy is the whole algorithm?
   * Do some analysis!
-* There is a bug when we interpolate a cube's slices
+* A name for the project is required
+  * A logo would also be nice, probably *after* we have a name